Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 4. Editing tips:

-• On Linux, stick to terminal editors like nano or vim.
+• You can stay on terminals in Linux like nano or vim.
 For example:

 nano PalworldSettings.ini